![]() |

 3.2 Installation & Bootstrapping

-This section explains the prerequisites for utilizing Denodo, and also how to configure your Denodo setup and get started with Data Virtualization.
+This section explains the prerequisites for utilizing Denodo, and also how to configure your Denodo setup and get started with Denodo Data Virtualization.

 3.3 Initial Steps